top of page

 In this article we will focus on strength training for relative newcomers, and how to get a full workout completed in minimum time.
 This protocol is taken from a study by M. Iversen, Martin Norum, Brad J. Schoenfeld & Marius S. Fimland; shared at the bottom of page.
 For experienced athletes or gym goers, this article might not necessarily be applicable to your specific and more demanding needs.

-As always, we advise that if you are considering changing your diet, exercise or lifestyle practices, please discuss plans with your primary medical practitioner before making any changes and always workout within your limits.
-Consider using a personal trainer to get techniques right.
+Please note, these resources are shared for information purposes only.
+We advise that if you are considering changing your diet, exercise or lifestyle practices, discuss plans with your primary medical practitioner before making any changes.
+Always workout within your limits, consider using a personal trainer to get techniques right.

 Key Principles for a Time Saving Workout